[Note: Any changes from the copy handed out

 Ø

-following: the question or questions you
+include the following: the question or questions you hope to answer with

-hope to answer with the database; why this would be of interest to an audience of
+the database; why this would be of interest to an audience of readers, viewers

-discovered in your initial analysis; and what you plan to do to complete the
+initial analysis; and what you plan to do to complete the assignment.
+You should attach screen captures of two or

-captures of two or three key queries that you are using in your analysis.
+three key queries that you are using in your analysis.

 Ø

-Session 29 (Dec.
-9): The final project report is due at the start of class.
-This is a story memo of 1,000 to 1,200 words (double-spaced), along with supporting materials (such as key
+memo of about 1,000 to 1,200 words (double-spaced), along with supporting materials (such as key

 clips), a log of your discovery process,